 The Fieldwork Proposal section is the place to address pragmatic and practical information.
 If the Report has not addressed, for instance, the current political situation in your field site and the ways that it might impact your study, then you might wish to consider it here.
 The Proposal is the place to include timetables, statement of visa requirements, discussion of funding applications, and institutional and personal links in the field.
 Importantly, it is the place to elaborate upon your proposed field methods and to discuss ethical issues (these may also be addressed to some degree in the Research Report, but try to avoid repetition)

 Correct spelling and grammar are required for all submitted work, and poorly structured reports will not be accepted.
 Keep in mind that research committees have an obligation to refer students who merely submit literature reviews in place of properly developed reports; who propose projects that are not sufficiently developed or deemed to be untenable; or who display insufficient foundational knowledge in the subject of anthropology.
-It is therefore important that your supervisor’s advice be taken seriously whilst writing.
+It is therefore important that your supervisor’s advice

 The Research Report and Fieldwork Proposal are important steps in the development of students’ research projects and, in addition to supervisors’ guidance, there will be ample opportunity to discuss them in the MPhil Research Training Seminar.